 We began with the home of Vachakan Vardazaryan, an injured Special Forces Officer, who worked as an instructor of Martial Arts before his injury.
 We selected his case first because his two sons were away, both serving in the army.
 We started to work on his house in July 2016 and completed the construction in November.

 Varujan Sahakyan and his family, inside their newly reconstructed house.

 The Foundation also purchased a single-story house in Martakert for contract officer Erik Babayan.
-Erik used to rent a house in Talish village, which was shelled during the war and has since been evacuated.
+Erik used to rent a house in Talish village, which was shelled during the April War and has since been evacuated.
 Initially, the family lived in temporary facilities in Charentsavan (a suburb of Yerevan), but later returned to Martakert to live with relatives.
 His family prefers to live in Martakert because it is the closest town to Talish.

 Wounded officer Erik Babayan, together with NKR Prime Minister’s spokesman ArtakBeglaryan, TF Director Raffi Doudaklian, Erik’s wife and their daughter (from left to right)

 Our most recent beneficiary is Samvel Mejlumyan, who fought and was wounded during the Artsakh liberation war in the early nineties.
 In addition to renovating his house, the Foundation performed adaptations to ensure that it is wheelchair-accessible.